 When I’m sailing, she’ll suddenly sniff the air really fast and I’ll see dolphins or whales; she’s great at detecting marine life.

-I haven’t heard of anybody else doing a figure-of-eight voyage around New Zealand.
+When I started the circumnavigation, I hadn’t heard of anybody else doing a figure-of-eight voyage around New Zealand.

 The 3,000 mile route started in Auckland on 14 October.